Kenya Television Network: History

-After its launch in 1990, KTN used to rebroadcast programming from CNN International, MTV Europe and other European, American and Australian television channels, in addition to TV networks from other African states.
-KTN started out as a pilot project for a 24-hour subscription-television channel in Nairobi and its surroundings, but plans to scramble its signal were abandoned and for most of the 1990s, KTN derived its revenue from advertisement and TV production services.
-Founded by Jared Kangwana, its early success attracted bids for joint ownership by London-based Maxwell Communications, by South African MNET, and by the then-ruling party Kenya African National Union (KANU).
+After its launch in 1990, KTN rebroadcast programmes from CNN International, MTV Europe and other European, American and Australian television channels, in addition to TV networks from other African states.
+KTN started out as a pilot project for a 24-hour subscription-television channel in Nairobi and its surroundings.
+However, plans to scramble its signal were abandoned, and for most of the 1990s, KTN derived its revenue from advertisement and TV production services.
+Founded by Jared Kangwana, its early success attracted bids for joint ownership from London-based Maxwell Communications, South African MNET, and the then-ruling party Kenya African National Union (KANU).

 The station won the bid to carry the 1992 Summer Olympics, as well as the rights to several other international events.
+In 1992, M-Net planned to buy the network, but these plans were denied by its staff, as they demanded M-Net to provide technical co-operation instead.

-While Jared Kangwana had plans to expand KTN, and had built new facilities to house the station, he allowed free rein to KTN's news division.
+While Jared Kangwana planned to expand KTN, and had built new facilities to house the station, he granted KTN's news division free rein.
 KANU functionaries are said to have frequently called the newsroom and editors on behalf of the president of Kenya, Daniel arap Moi, in order to censor news stories.
-Such control was said to have been sanctioned by Moi himself, who had developed the habit while he was still vice-president under president Jomo Kenyatta.
+This control was said to have been sanctioned by Moi himself, who had developed the habit while he was still vice-president under president Jomo Kenyatta.
 As vice-president, Daniel arap Moi had grown used to make regular calls to the offices of The Standard which was foreign-owned at that time, and to other media outlets, to demand that they drop stories or modify them.
 The practice was revived when KTN was established.

-In October 1993 security officers boarded a commercial airliner, seized the passport of KTN Director Jared Kangwana, and prevented him from departing on a business trip.
+In October 1993 security officers boarded a commercial airliner, seized the passport of KTN Director Jared Kangwana, and prevented him from leaving on a business trip.
 Kangwana said that the act was part of a government intimidation campaign to force him to relinquish control of KTN to the then-ruling party, KANU.
 The government took no action to institute criminal proceedings against Kangwana but ultimately succeeded in forcing him to cede the company to KANU.
-The station is now part of The Standard Group, which also publishes The Standard newspaper.
+The station is since 9 December 1997 part of The Standard Group, which also publishes The Standard newspaper.

+In March 1998, KTN started airing a four-hour block relaying South African network Channel O. The channel was aiming to introduce a new schedule effective 4 May 1998.

+The channel started nationwide broadcasts in 2002; until then, it had only covered Nairobi due to expensive costs of expansion.

 Programs

-KTN was once a juggernaut in entertainment but has now been flooded with soap operas, long talk shows and CNN night time streaming (Some world class entertainment namely sitcoms, thriller/detective, drama, action series and children's classics have all vanished).
+KTN was once a juggernaut in entertainment but has now been flooded with soap operas, long talk shows and CNN night time streaming.
+Some world class entertainment including sitcoms, thriller/detective, drama, action series and children's classics have all vanished.

 Listed below are some of the shows the network was famous for;